rescript-lang/bucklescript.github.io/docs/object.md

 ### Js Object <-> OCaml Record conversion

 If you don't want to work with `Js.t` objects and want to use idiomatic OCaml/Reason records, we provide automatic generation of helpers that convert between a `Js.t` object and a corresponding record type.
-See the section on [Generate Helpers (Deriving)](generate-helpers-deriving.md).
+See the section on [Generate Converters & Helpers](generate-converters-accessors.md).

 ## Object as Dynamic Record